edgexfoundry/edgex-docs/docs_src/design/Process.md

 ### UCR template
 UCRs should be submitted as pull requests against the [UCR area of edgex-docs](https://github.com/edgexfoundry/edgex-docs/tree/main/docs_src/design/ucr).
-Use the [UCR template](ucr/template.md) provided with this documentation to help create the UCR document.
+Use the [current UCR template] to help create the UCR document.

 ### UCR Review and Approval Process
 The community can submit UCR.
 The use cases describe the use case, target users, data, hardware, privacy and security considerations.
 Each use case should also include a list of functional requirements, the list of existing tools (that satisfy those requirements) and gaps.
 Use cases and requirements may freely overlap.
 Submissions get peer reviewed by domain experts and TSC.
 The TSC approves UCR and allows design work to be conducted based on the requirements.
 They can be updated to address shortcomings and technological advancements.
 Once a stable implementation is available addressing all the requirements, the record gets classified as "supported".